bugraoezdemir/image_processing/README.txt

 pip install git+https://github.com/bugraoezdemir/image_processing

-Note that the pip installation deliberately excludes the 'wrappers' package because of the high number of dependencies.
+Note that the pip installation deliberately excludes the 'wrappers' sub-package because of the high number of dependencies.
 The 'wrappers' package will be included in a separate installation recipe later.